illyak/DAQ_CLASS/Project_Log.md

 **I don't see why Jupyter Notebook wouldn't run on the Beagle.**

-There was another processor I once looked at, the PYNQ FPGA from Xilinx.
-But it doesn't look like anything has happened with that, and/or it's too far out for these purposes.
+There was another processor I once looked at, the PYNQ FPGA from Xilinx: http://www.pynq.io/  But it doesn't look like anything has happened with that, and/or it's too far out for these purposes.
 Reading sensors and logging data doesn't need that much horsepower.
 Xilinx documentation is known to be awful in the industry.
+Like, we need a decent bicycle, not a Porsche.